KxSystems/docs/docs/kb/file-compression.md

 ## Requirements

-Libraries for Gzip and Snappy may already be installed on your system.
-Kdb+ binds dynamically to [Zlib](http://zlib.net) and looks for certain files for Snappy.
+Libraries for Gzip and Snappy may already be installed on your system. kdb+ binds dynamically to [Zlib](http://zlib.net) and looks for certain files for Snappy.

 !!! detail "64-bit and 32-bit kdb+ require corresponding 64-bit and 32-bit libs"